dat-ecosystem-archive/docs/papers/dat-paper.md

   - `path` - the string of the absolute file path of this file.
   - `Stat` - a Stat encoded object representing the file metadata
-  - `children` - a compressed list of the sequence numbers as described earlier
+  - `trie` - a compressed list of the sequence numbers as described earlier
   - `writers` - a list of the writers who are allowed to write to this dat
   - `writersSequence` - a reference to the last sequence where the writers array was modified. you can use this to quickly find the value of the writers keys.

-The `children` value is encoded by starting with the nested array of sequence numbers, e.g. `[[[0, 3]], [[0, 2], [0, 1]]]`.
+The `trie` value is encoded by starting with the nested array of sequence numbers, e.g. `[[[0, 3]], [[0, 2], [0, 1]]]`.
 Each entry is a tuple where the first item is the index of the feed in the `writers` array and the second value is the sequence number.
-Finally you prepend the children value with a version number varint.
+Finally you prepend the trie value with a version number varint.

 To write these subarrays we use variable width integers (varints), using a repeating pattern like this, one for each array: